neverbot/-typora-writer/README.md

   2. Open destination directory from `Settings` → `Appearance` → `Open Theme Folder`.

-  3. Copy complete `typora-writer` into the newly opened directory.
+  3. Copy the contents of `typora-writer` into the newly opened directory.

   4. Restart Typora, then select `typora-writer` from `Themes` menu in the same section of the `Settings`.